SumoLogic/sumologic-documentation/docs/manage/ingestion-and-volume/log-ingestion.md

 ## How can I be alerted when throttling takes place?

 If the audit index is enabled you can set up a scheduled search to send an alert when throttling occurs.
-For more information, see [Audit Index] (../Security/Audit-Index.md "Audit Index").
+For more information, see [Audit Index](../security/audit-index.md).

 ## Ingestion with file changes